Before You Buy: Dodge Challenger Pros & Cons

 From the entry-level V6 SXT and AWD Challenger GT to the Supercharged V8 high-performance SRT Hellcat, you can experience the thrill of pure American muscle power in a variety of formats.
 This also translates into the fact that you can find a Challenger that fits your other particular needs like longevity, fuel consumption, and other creature comforts.

-The Challenger Community:
+5. The Mopar & Challenger Community:

 One often ignored benefit of owning a Challenger is the various communities and dedicated forums that make you feel like a member of the Challenger family.
 Enthusiasts in such forums discuss various meetups, tips and techniques for getting the best out of your performance-packed pony car.
 Once you join such communities, it is hard to let go as there is an attachment that one develops over time.